EnterpriseDB/tpa/architectures/lib/OPTIONS.md

 This option is not meaningful for the "bare" platform, where TPA has no control over what distribution is installed.

-## 2ndQuadrant and EDB repositories
+## EDB repositories

-By default, we install the 2ndQuadrant public repository and add on any product repositories that the architecture requires.
+By default, we install any product repositories that the architecture requires.

-You may optionally specify ``--2Q-repositories source/name/maturity …``
-or ``--edb-repositories repository …`` to specify the complete list of 2ndQuadrant or EDB repositories to install on each instance in addition to the 2ndQuadrant public repository.
+You may optionally specify ``--edb-repositories repository …`` to specify the complete list of EDB repositories to install on each instance.

-If any EDB repositories are specified, any 2ndQuadrant ones will be ignored.

-To use these options, you must ``export TPA_2Q_SUBSCRIPTION_TOKEN=xxx`` or ``export EDB_SUBSCRIPTION_TOKEN=xxx`` before you run tpaexec.
+To use these options, you must ``export EDB_SUBSCRIPTION_TOKEN=xxx`` before you run tpaexec.
-You can get a 2ndQuadrant token from the 2ndQuadrant Portal under "Company info" in the left menu, then "Company".
 You can get an EDB token from enterprisedb.com/repos.

 ## Software versions